ntua-el21026/Parallel_Processing_Systems/shell_scripts/README.md

 **Description:**
 The script checks if the Orion mount is active and unmounts it cleanly using `fusermount -u`.
 If the mount is not found, it exits without error.
+The new version also deletes the folder mounted.

 ---